 The new exchange opportunity was enthusiastically taken up by the student teachers.
 Despite the fact that the GET programme was still in its development phase in December 2012, the number of applicants by far exceeded the quantity of available places.

 In addition, the number of Scottish councils seeking to employ GETs has significantly increased since 2012.
 While the "trailblazers” of 2012/2013 were placed in 6 Councils, by 2014/2015 students had already had the choice between no less than 13 local authorities.

 The success of GET across borders was recognised in 2015 when it was awarded the “Committed to Uniqueness” prize by the DAAD, as an exemplary university project contributing to the enhancement of student mobility.

-At the moment, we offer 36 internship placements in Scotland, of which 20 to 25 places are reserved for students of the University of Mainz.
+Each year, about 20 to 25 places are reserved for students of the University of Mainz.
 The remaining placements are open to students from the Universities of Leipzig and Landau.
 As the number of places increases, we are also open to co-operation with further partner universities.

 Expansion and networking across borders

 Our programme has inspired others in Scotland to adopt the same principles.
 We were asked by Scotland's National Centre for Languages (SCILT) to support the establishment of the PET programme (“Portuguese Educational Trainees in Scottish Schools”).

 We are also helping to raise the mobility of Scottish student teachers.
 We have enabled students of the University of Strathclyde to teach trial lessons at schools in Mainz, and we are currently setting up the SET programme (“Scottish Educational Trainees across borders”) in order to offer all future Scottish teachers the opportunity of a school internship in Germany.